Postgraduate Certificate in Health and Social Care in Rural Areas

 Course content

-• Health Inequalities in Rural Areas
+Health Inequalities in Rural Areas •

-• Mental Health Support in Rural Communities
+Health Promotion and Education in Rural Communities •

-• Cultural Competence in Rural Health and Social Care
+Rural Health and Social Care Integration

 Assessments